mnemnion/ToggleMenus.jl/docs/src/index.md

 state.

-Note that `charset=:unicode` is one of the [configurations](@extref `REPL.TerminalMenus.config`) for `TerminalMenus`.
+Note that `charset=:unicode` is one of the [configurations](@extref `REPL.TerminalMenus.Config`) for `TerminalMenus`.
 Any such keyword arguments are passed through to `TerminalMenus`, except for `ToggleMenu`-specific ones, and `cursor`, which we override.
 Custom configurations are always passed to the `ToggleMenuMaker`, not to the menu itself.